Trump Keeps Talking About Second-Trimester Abortions. Here's What He Gets Wrong

 Very few abortions are considered unsuccessful.
 Less than one-quarter of 1% of surgical abortion procedures failed in 1985, according to one study.
 Current procedures are safer and even more effective, which might be a reason it’s so difficult to find updated statistics, Brandi says.

-It’s not the first time Trump has made false characterizations about abortions.
+It’s not the first time Trump has made misleading statements about abortions.

 “Lawmakers in New York cheered with delight upon the passage of legislation that would allow a baby to be ripped from the mother’s womb moments before birth.
 These are living, feeling, beautiful, babies who will never get the chance to share their love and dreams with the world,” Trump said during his February State of the Union address.